jgcastr0/sand_simulator_game/README.md

 ## IN PROGRESS...

-## Falling sand simulator game based on cellular automatas
+## Falling sand simulator game based on cellular automata

 Simulate the behavior of particles using cellular automata in this Python-based sand simulator.